A night in an East Java hotel with a spooky reputation

 Ghost stories aside the Hotel Niagara certainly has an interesting past.
 Today the little town of Lawang is just a string of concrete shops.
 Modern travelers from Surabaya merely shoot a nervous glance at the haunted hotel and head on to Malang, but in the colonial era Lawang itself was an upland retreat of considerable renown.

-The hotel was originally built at the turn of the 20th Century as a private villa for a wealthy local Chinese businessman, Liem Sian Joe.
+The hotel was originally built at the turn of the twentieth century as a private villa for a wealthy local Chinese businessman, Liem Sian Joe.
 The architect, Fritz Joseph Pinedo, was also responsible for various notable buildings in Surabaya, but for the villa he eschewed the usual Indo-Nederlands style for what could best be described as proto-art deco with Latinate touches.
 Five storeys high and with an elevator, it was a cutting edge design of its time.

 Unlike other colonial era hotels in Indonesia, the Niagara has not been restored; it has been preserved.
-And though the balconies may be a little mildewed and the elevator out of order, with the simplest of the 14 rooms costing only Rp75,000 per night it’s both authentic and cheap – and there’s always the chance of a haunting thrown in.
+And though the balconies may be a little mildewed and the elevator out of order, with the simplest of the 14 rooms costing only Rp75,000 per night [2010 prices] it’s both authentic and cheap – and there’s always the chance of a haunting thrown in.

 Clear-headed questions are best left for the morning, and after waking up in exactly the same place where I went to sleep I set out to quiz the hotel staff.